-To syndicate custom healthcare information to employee desktops, Stu helped develop a web publishing network reaching 40 corporate employee intranets, including WebMD, General Motors, Chevron and Lucent Technologies.
+To syndicate custom healthcare information to employee desktops, Stu helped develop a web publishing network that ultimately reached 40 corporate employee intranets, including WebMD, General Motors, Chevron and Lucent Technologies.
 (Acquired by ProAct Technologies Corp.)

 News Corp/Delphi/MCI Internet Ventures

 Stu served for a year as Vice President for Service Design at Rupert Murdoch’s would-be AOL-killer on the web

 iVillage: The Women’s Network